3237955616/aeserve/README.md

 ---

-# License
-This project is released under the MIT License.

----

 # Acknowledgements
 We thank the open-source community and prior research efforts on large-scale LLM inference systems and GPU resource management.